DataHearth/blog/content/articles/on-rust.md

 ---
-title: "On Rust"
+title: On Rust
-date: "2024-01-03"
+date: 2024-01-10
-summary: A humorous take on Rust's complexities and its place in web development.
+summary: A humorous take on Rust's complexities and its place in web development. humorous take on Rust's complexities and its place in web development.
 tags:
   - rust
 ---